ziqin/ShengBTE/README.md

 Many files are created during a successful run of `ShengBTE`.
 They contain not only the thermal conductivity and related quantities, but also a set of intermediate results that may be useful to diagnose problems.
 This section includes a brief description of their contents.

 - `BTE.qpoints`: the first column in this file contains the indices of a set of irreducible q points in the Brillouin zone obtained starting with an `ngrid(1)` x `ngrid(2)` x `ngrid(3)` &Gamma;-centered regular grid.
 The second column lists the corresponding degeneracies.
-The remaining three columns are the Cartesian coordinates of a representative $q$-point in each equivalence class.
+The remaining three columns are the Cartesian coordinates of a representative q point in each equivalence class.
 - `BTE.qpoints_full`: this file lists all q points used for the calculation.
 The first column is a sequentially increasing index, the second contains the index of the irreducible q point equivalent to the point under consideration, and the three remaining columns are Cartesian coordinates.
 - `BTE.omega`: phonon angular frequencies at each of those q points, in rad/ps.
 - `BTE.omega_full`: phonon angular frequencies at each q point in the Brillouin zone, in rad/ps
 - `BTE.v`: group velocities of those modes, in km/s (or nm THz)
 - `BTE.v_full`: group velocities of all modes for all points listed in `BTE.qpoints_full`
 - `BTE.cv`: specific heat of the system, in J/\(m<sup>3</sup> K)
-- `BTE.kappa_sg`: thermal conductivity per unit of mean free path in the small-grain limit, in W/(m K nm)$
+- `BTE.kappa_sg`: thermal conductivity per unit of mean free path in the small-grain limit, in W/(m K nm)
 - `BTE.dos`: the second column of this file contains the phonon density of states evaluated at the angular frequencies (in rad/ps) specified by its first column
 - `BTE.pdos`: the second and further columns of this file contain the phonon density of states evaluated at the angular frequencies (in rad/ps) specified by its first column and projected over each atom in the unit cell
 - `BTE.P3`: volume in phase space available for three-phonon processes, for each irreducible q point and phonon band